A Critical Review of Tinnitus Retraining Therapy

 To answer this, we turn to the Tinnitus Retraining Therapy Trial, one of the largest and well designed controlled clinical trials on TRT to date.
 Here, TRT was testing against standard tinnitus masking programs [4].

-The results of the study showed that all groups studied showed significant improvement in a variety of measures (Tinnitus Handicap Inventory, Tinnitus Functional Index, Tinnitus Questionnaire).
-However, there was no significant difference in improvement between the two groups.
-In other words, TRT worked, but not better than standard therapy.
+The results of the study showed that there was no significant difference in improvement between the two groups.
+In other words, TRT worked, but no better than standard therapy.

 What is the difference between TRT and CBT for tinnitus?